 - dry mouth, nausea, vomiting, general malaise, polyuria [type 1 diabetes]

 - general malaise, bleeding tendency, anemia, fever, sore throat [serious blood disorder]

-- general malaise, loss of appetite, yellowing of the skin and the white of eyes, upper stomachache, pain particularly in the upper right abdomen, itch [hepatic failure, liver dysfunction, hepatitis, sclerosing cholangitis]
+- general malaise, loss of appetite, yellowing of the skin and the white of eyes, upper abdominal pain, pain particularly in the upper right abdomen, itch [liver failure, liver dysfunction, hepatitis, sclerosing cholangitis]

 - general malaise, edema, sweating, decreased body weight [disturbed thyroid function]